canhminhdo/dca2mc/README.md

 - `help` shows the command instructions.

-- `exit` quits the application
+- `q` exits the application

 ## 2. A case study with `DCA2MC`

-Let us show how to conduct a model checking expeirment for TAS protocol with `DCA2MC`.
+Let us show how to conduct a model checking expeirment for Qlock protocol with `DCA2MC`.

 **Step 1:** Start the application with the following commands:

 ```
-load specs/tas.maude
+load specs/qlock.maude
 maude dca2mc.maude
 ```
-We first load the formal specification of the TAS protocol in Maude and then load our support tool via the `dca2mc.maude` file.
+We first load the formal specification of the Qlock protocol in Maude and then load our support tool via the `dca2mc.maude` file.

-**Step 2:** Initialize the application to model check that TAS enjoys a desired property.
+**Step 2:** Initialize the application to model check that Qlock enjoys a desired property.

 ```
-initialize[TAS-CHECK, init, lofree]
+initialize[QLOCK-CHECK, init, lofree]
 ```

-where `TAS-CHECK` is the system module ID, `init` is the initial state, and `lofree` is the desired property.
+where `QLOCK-CHECK` is the system module ID, `init` is the initial state, and `lofree` is the desired property.

 **Step 3:** Use parallelization for `DCA2MC`.